 [ACTN-Abstraction] provides the context of topology abstraction in the ACTN architecture and discusses a few alternatives for the abstraction methods for both packet and optical networks.
 This is an important consideration since the choice of the abstraction method impacts protocol design and the information it carries.

 According to [ACTN-Abstraction], there are three types of topology:

-White topology: This is a case where the Physical Network Controller (PNC) provides the actual network topology to the Multi-domain Service Coordinator (MDSC) without any hiding or filtering.
-In this case, the MDSC has the full knowledge of the underlying network topology.
+White topology: This is a case where the Physical Network Controller (PNC) provides the actual network topology to the multi-domain Service Coordinator (MDSC) without any hiding or filtering.
+In this case, the MDSC has the full knowledge of the underlying network topology;

-Black topology: The entire domain network is abstracted as a single virtual node with the access/egress links without disclosing any node internal connectivity information.
+Black topology: The entire domain network is abstracted as a single virtual node with the access/egress links without disclosing any node internal connectivity information;

 Grey topology: This abstraction level is between black topology and white topology from a granularity point of view.
 This is abstraction of TE tunnels for all pairs of border nodes.
 We may further differentiate from a perspective of how to abstract internal TE resources between the pairs of border nodes: